harryharrold/performance/FullText.md

 |  ![Team GB](images/7747526978-thumb.jpg) |
 I'm not even sure this _is_ a heresy, but it bugs the hell out of me.
 If you have nothing substantive to say in a scrum, say nothing.
 You don't need to prove you are working, we know that, we trust you and we can see what you're doing on the board.
 If you have a blocker, if something is getting in your way, say so.
 If someone _needs_ to know what you are doing, then holler.
 But if all you have to say is "I am a productive member of the team." then please - don't worry about it, we know. |

 We have, however, come to value processes and tools.
 Not the heavy-weight UML modellers that might have been what the prophets were railing against, but some things we've found handy.
+Stand-ups, prototyping, CLI...
+"Information radiators" Dashboards.

 | Heresy: Post-it (tm) notes not a panacea. |
 |----- |